What is Assessment?

 Why is Assessment Important to Loyola University Chicago?

-As a research university, LUC views assessment as a natural concern of the scholar as teacher.
+As a research university, LUC views assessment as a natural concern of educators.
 We want to know what our students have learned, the means by which they learned, and the effectiveness of the learning process.
 As student affairs practitioners, we must ask: “What evidence might we gather that our students, taken as a group, are in fact acceptably achieving the learning outcomes that we intend?" (“Assessment Protocol” Ignatian Pedagogy, n.d) The pursuit of this question is how we learn what our students know and what they are able to do as the result of participating in co-curricular activities.
+We see assessment as a crucial part of our work towards continuous improvement of all that we do.

 The following is a comprehensive assessment model adapted from Assessment Practice in Student Affairs, an Application Manual.
 It is highly recommended that departments in the division of student development consult this model prior to conducting assessment.
 This model provides eight recommended components to an assessment that can help departments frame or plan assessment initiatives: